domRiddle/ASF/Compilation.md

 npm ci --no-progress --prefix ASF-ui npm run-script deploy --no-progress --prefix ASF-ui

-rm -rf "out/www" # Ensure that our build output is clean of the old files dotnet publish ArchiSteamFarm -c "Release" -f "net6.0" -o "out" # Or accordingly to what you need as per above
+rm -rf "out/generic/www" # Ensure that our build output is clean of the old files dotnet publish ArchiSteamFarm -c "Release" -f "net6.0" -o "out/generic" # Or accordingly to what you need as per above
 ```

-You should now be able to find the ASF-ui files in your `out/www` folder.
+You should now be able to find the ASF-ui files in your `out/generic/www` folder.
 ASF will be able to serve those files to your browser.

 Alternatively, you can simply build ASF-ui, whether manually or with the help of our repo, then copy the build output over to `${OUT}/www` folder manually, where `${OUT}` is the output folder of ASF that you've specified with `-o` parameter.